microsoft/microcode/README.md

 ## Arcade shields for micro:bit V2

-There are three Arcade shields available on the market today:
+There are three Arcade shields available on the market today, as shown below.

 <table>
 <tr valign="top">